sanetechies/calendar-assistant/README.md

 - *"Reschedule my 3 PM meeting to 4 PM"*
 - *"Analyze my calendar this week"*
 - *"Create a team standup for tomorrow at 9 AM"*
 - *"Move all Friday meetings to next week"*
+- *"Analyze my calendar conflicts and suggest priority-based rescheduling"*
+- *"What should I reschedule if my doctor appointment conflicts with work?"*

 ## 🔧 Configuration